joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 That brings me to generics.
 They throw a wrench into everything.

-The problem is, unless you implement an erasure model -- which stinks performance-wise due to boxing allocations, indirections, or both -- there's no way for you to possible pre-instantiate all possible versions of the code.
+The problem is, unless you implement an [erasure model](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html) -- which utterly stinks performance-wise due to boxing allocations, indirections, or both -- there's no way for you to possibly pre-instantiate all possible versions of the code ahead-of-time.
 For example, say you're providing a `List<T>`.
 How do you know whether folks using your library will want a `List<int>`, `List<string>`, or `List<SomeStructYouveNeverHeardOf>`?

 Solutions abound: